 This property is a directed relationship.
 The P69.1 has type property of P69 has association with allows the nature of the association to be specified reading from domain to range; examples of types of association between instances of E29 Design or Procedure include: has part, follows, requires, etc. Instances of this property are considered to be symmetric, in case no directed sense is provided for them by the property P69.1 has type.

 The property can typically be used to model the decomposition of the description of a complete workflow into a series of separate procedures.

+Properties: